Daylit boardroom with clustered evidence synthesis display

 That does not mean every project needs a 60-page protocol.
 It does mean buyers should be able to see how evidence is selected, coded, compared, and turned into findings.

-6. Delivery fit under pressure
+6. delivery fit under pressure

 Some consultants are strongest in academic or clinical review environments with longer timelines.
 Others work well under live delivery pressure where stakeholder comments keep arriving, drafts need recovery, and the deadline does not move.